 Paediatric Respiratory Assessment

 Early recognition of respiratory distress and deficit is vital to the successful management of sick children and the prevention of further deterioration or arrest.
-In order to manage respiratory distress, it is important to have a systematic approach to assessment (PCH 2022).
+A systematic approach to assessment is crucial to managing respiratory distress (PCH 2023).

-Generally, children in respiratory distress should have minimal handling - assessment can usually be made without touching the patient (RCHM 2019).
+Generally, children in respiratory distress should have minimal handling.
+An assessment can usually be performed without touching the patient (RCHM 2024).

 When assessing the airway, you should consider the following: